Fiach-Dubh/BITCOIN-YouTube/README.md

 Audience Donations:

 A static lightning network QR code can be used by contributors to receive donations from the audience.
-ZBD.gg is a great wallet for this function or even stack.news, but please don't over solicit for donations.
+ZBD.gg is a great wallet for this function or even stacker.news, but please don't over solicit for donations.
 It can degrade the signal.

 Any general donations to the channel will be tracked using tally.coin & Geyser for audit-ability and feedback: